9 October 2019

 7. Use links

 Create links in your texts to let visitors hop from page to page.
-While adding a link, the Garden Connect CMS allows you to enter a description of that link which is valuable for Google as well.
+While adding a link, the Garden Connect Platform allows you to enter a description of that link which is valuable for Google as well.

 Meta-descriptions sound outdated but they are very important!
 The meta description is usually the short text Google shows on its’ search results.